 - The decline in value of office furniture

 - The following additional items

 - Phone costs (including the handset)

-- Decline in value of your electronic device (laptop, desktop)
+- The decline in value of your electronic device (laptop, desktop)

 You must be performing your job from home, not just checking a few emails, for example.
-And you must have a separate or dedicated area, such as a study / spare room.
+And you must have a separate or dedicated area, such as a study or spare room.

 You don’t have to use the shortcut method.
 You can still use the existing methods (below).
 The shortcut is only available for expenses from 1 March 2020 to 30 June 2020.